 Reading this and realizing your own Wedding Planner Process might need a little TLC?

 First, if you have made it this far: Congratulations!
-You're clearly committed to leveling up your client experience and I can guarantee you that level of care won't go unnoticed as your building your biz.
-Now before you run off and start building your onboarding and budgeting process, I want you to do one more thing for me.
+You're clearly committed to leveling up your client experience, and I can guarantee you that level of care won't go unnoticed as you're building your biz.
+Now, before you run off and start building your onboarding and budgeting process, I want you to do one more thing for me.
 Get on the waitlist for The Planner's Playbook here.
 I'm going to take the hustle you already have and show you the way to magazine-worthy weddings and a business that you LOVE.

 Basically, if you have ever asked yourself, what TF should I be doing next – you don't want to miss this.